LeChienCour/DevOpsLab/AWSDevOpsLabs/03-monitoring/cloudwatch/lab-guide.md

-# CloudWatch Custom Metrics and Dashboards Lab Guide
+# CloudWatch Comprehensive Monitoring Lab Guide

 ## Objective
-Learn to create custom CloudWatch metrics, build comprehensive dashboards, and configure intelligent alarms for monitoring AWS resources and applications.
-This lab demonstrates how to implement effective monitoring strategies using CloudWatch's core features.
+Learn to create custom CloudWatch metrics, build comprehensive dashboards, configure intelligent alarms, and implement centralized log aggregation for monitoring AWS resources and applications.
+This lab demonstrates how to implement effective monitoring strategies using CloudWatch's core features and CloudFormation for infrastructure as code.

 ## Learning Outcomes
 By completing this lab, you will: